 The Palladium Hotel Mykonos is a luxurious boutique hotel located on the idyllic Greek Island of Mykonos.
 This elegant hotel provides breathtaking views overlooking the Aegean Sea, luxury amenities, and world-class dining options.

 The property features an outdoor swimming pool, a fully equipped gym, a spa, and an array of water sports activities such as sailing, kayaking, and more.
 Guests of the Palladium Hotel Mykonos can also enjoy exploring the vibrant nightlife of Mykonos Town or relax on one of its many pristine beaches.

 How Long to Stay in Mykonos

-At minimum, plan to spend three to four nights in Mykonos.
+At a minimum, plan to spend three to four nights in Mykonos.
 This will give you plenty of time to explore the island, enjoy the world-class food and scenery and spend a full day relaxing on the beach (possibly recovering from a wild night out at one of the island’s infamous parties or clubs).

 Getting Around Mykonos

-Most visitors will stay in or near Mykonos town, where most shops, restaurants and clubs—including “Little Venice”—are within easy walking distance.
+Most visitors will stay in or near Mykonos town, where most shops, restaurants, and clubs—including “Little Venice”—are within easy walking distance.
 However, to get to the beach or explore the rest of the island, you’ll need to find an alternate mode of transportation.

-- Rent a car: While many hotels offer complimentary shuttles for guests, they often don’t run all day, making them an inconvenient way to get around.
+While many hotels offer complimentary shuttles for guests, they often don’t run all day, making them an inconvenient way to get around.
 Depending on the length of your stay, renting a small car may be more economical than relying on pricey taxi services.

 If you expect to take mostly short trips between the beach and Mykonos town, you may be able to make do with an inexpensive scooter rental, especially if you travel in summer when rainstorms are infrequent.

 Things to Do in Mykonos